 Making a Complaint about the NSW Police

-At NUAA we hear a lot of complaints about the way police treat our members and often our members and service users think there is nothing they can do about the treatment they receive.
-If you feel that you have been treated unfairly by police for example they were rude to you, used excessive force, abused your rights, arrested you unlawfully.
-You should make a complaint.
+At NUAA, we hear a lot of complaints about the way police treat our members and often our members and service users think there is nothing they can do about the treatment they receive.
+If you feel that you have been treated unfairly by police for example they were rude to you, used excessive force, abused your rights, arrested you unlawfully, then you should make a complaint.

 Don’t let anyone tell you that complaining is a waste of time.
-The police and the NSW Ombudsman take complaints made by the public seriously.
+The police take complaints made by the public seriously.
 Complaining sends a message to police about what the community thinks is acceptable behaviour.
 Remember if your complaint is about a really serious incident you might just stop it from happening to someone else.
-You can contact NUAA and talk to a staff member about what your options are and how to make a complaint against NSW Police.

 What is the difference between an informal and formal complaint?